 By the age of 16, Akron-girl Rachel Sweet was a veteran performer, having been on the stage since the age of nine as well as recording commercials and TV advertising jingles.

 Amongst the products she promoted were Caravelle Candy Bars, Faygo RedPop, Frigidaire refrigerators and Dole Bananas.

 At the advanced age of ten, Rachel was working as the opening act for Mickey Rooney and Bill Cosby respectively.
-She then trooped off to Nashville for a three-year stint with tiny Derek Records.
+She then trooped off to Nashville for a three-year stint with the tiny Derrick Records label.